WE WILL CONTINOUSLY UPDATE THIS PAGE WITH RELEVANT NEWS

 Untill that, we wish you all the best and may your experience still be amazing.

 General Information from the Public Health and the Environment (RIVM):

 The National Institute for Public Health and the Environment (RIVM) of the Netherlands is applying the following measures in the whole country:

-Only go outside for work if you cannot work from home, for groceries, or to take care of others.
-It’s allowed to get some fresh air, but do not do this in a group.
-Always keep a distance from others (at least 1.5 meters) and avoid social activities and groups of people.
-Also at home: have a maximum of three visitors and keep a distance even then.
+Always keep a distance from others (at least 1.5 meters).
+Also at home: have a maximum of three visitors and keep the distance even then.

 From the 1st of June on, it is obligated to wear a non-medical face-mask in public transport.
 If you do not wear a face mask in public transport, you risk a fine of 90 euros.

 Retail stores have to close at 20.00, and shopping evnings will be abolished for the moments.

 Alcohol cannot be sold between 20.00 and 07.00, and it is also now allowed to consume it in public spaces.